makahn64/a8local/docs/index.md

 ### Data Object

-Data Objects are a simple Key/Value store that can be useful to networked experience developers.
+Data Objects are a generic Key/Value store that can be useful to networked experience developers.
 Data Objects can be subscribed to via SocketIO (as can other data types) for realtime data sharing between Experiences (think racing data in a VR racing game on multiple systems).